 We met Amal in Baqa’a, which according to the Department of Palestinian Affairs, is a camp established in 1968 consisting of approximately 93,000 Palestinian refugees.
 A spirited woman with a round face, rosy cheeks, and infectiously playful mannerisms, Amal is moving mountains within her community, creating opportunities for other women in Baqa’a by utilizing the resources available in the camp and the training received from the Women’s Programme Centre sponsored by UNRWA (United National Relief and Works Agency).
 Amal is one example of the trend, led by women, taking place within arena of conflict and poverty and especially within the realm of refugee camps.

-ce.
+Women have, generally, been excluded from the public sphere - whether that be land ownership, participation in politics, or economic and social independence.
 The movement toward the feminization of poverty has created an environment within the camps that, as Nahlo Abdo writes in Engendering Compensation: Making Refugee Women Count! “is the product of the feminization of the camp household.
 Palestinian refugee camp women, whether in Palestine or in host countries, have often found themselves without the traditional male bread-winner or head-of-family.”
 Often, the men are forced to look outside of the camp or country for work, have been imprisoned, or detained and are unable to return to the household.
 Without the presence of the male head-of-household, women are required to act as mother and father as well as take on the responsibility of caring for the family (extended included) and generating an income to support the family all while trying to promote their cultural traditions and political status within the international community as Palestinian refugees.
 (Abdo)

 Despite the plethora of pressures wrought upon the women in the camps, or perhaps as a result of them, progress is being made to aid in their development and greater independence.
 From talking with these women, particularly Amal, it was apparent that the sense of achievement and more autonomous existence greatly helped with the morale of the camp.
 In the same Baqa’a camp, the women run a beauty salon, which is not an endeavor that would not necessarily be perceived as an essential component to life in a refugee camp, but for all intents and purposes it is a critical component on several levels: